Murphy-Joe/AbandonedWordleAlgo/README.md

 <a name="algor"></a>
 # Algorithm in One Sentence
 > ## Use your guess to narrow down the possible answer set as much as possible
-`Whether it's the first guess with 2309 possible answers or the fourth guess with 3 possible answers, the algorithm will choose the shortest path to winning.`
+`Whether it's the first guess with 2309 possible answers or the fourth guess with 3 possible answers, this algorithm will choose the shortest path to winning.`

 <br/><br/><br/><br/>
 <a name="#explain"></a>